Skip to Content Top

 You can potentially clean small patches of mold on non-porous surfaces that are less than 10 square feet in size, but you need to take several steps to protect yourself and other building occupants.
 Ensure you wear protective gear, including gloves, goggles, and a mask rated for mold spores (such as an N95 respirator).
 You should also ventilate the area by opening windows and using fans to limit exposure to airborne spores during the cleanup process.

-If you notice mold on porous surfaces like drywall or carpet or covering an area larger than 10 square feet, you need to call in our Knoxville mold removal professionals.
+If you notice mold on porous surfaces like drywall or carpet, or covering an area larger than 10 square feet, you need to call in our Knoxville mold removal professionals.
 Significant infestations can indicate underlying issues that require specialized knowledge and equipment to effectively address.
 Otherwise, the mold might come back after an initial cleanup attempt.

 Hear from our happy customers